Nemolite/veryfastlearning/README.md

-# veryfastlearning
+# Brain Accelerator
-very fast learning
+Welcome to development